MadaniAj/simple-django-project/README.md

-This is a simple django project setup
+This is a simple django project setup :D !!